Phone: (850) 329-5660

 The current goals of GAU are to meet and exceed the benefit levels enjoyed by graduate students at other universities with preeminent status.
 Specifically, we want to achieve 100% health insurance reimbursement subsidies and 100% tuition and fees payment for all eligible GAs.
 By coming together, we can make improvements in our lives and do much more together than we can alone.
 Help us make FSU competitive with other universities in the state of Florida.
 More members equals more leverage equals better benefits.

-Please use the link below to join GAU today!
+Please complete our Online Membership Form to join GAU today!

 FSU works because we do!

-A message from John Emanuello, Cheif Negotiator for UFF-FSU-GAU:
+A message from John Emanuello, Chief Negotiator for UFF-FSU-GAU:

 After 10 long bargaining sessions across 5 months, I am pleased and terribly proud to announce that we have reached tentative agreements on all outstanding issues.
 I am even more proud of the sustained support we have received from you all over this unusually long bargaining season.
 Without you all packing the room and holding the University's feet to the fire, I am confident that we would have fared as well as we did.
 So, on behalf of your GAU leaders, I offer our sincerest gratitude!While we did not get everything that we wanted, we made some great progress on stipends, outside employment, health insurance and fees.
 At the end of the day, I think both parties can be proud of what was accomplished.
 Click the links below for the new language we have signed.